 To learn more about our Providers, please visit Our Providers page.

 What to Expect

 When you come to our office for the first time, you will be greeted by one of our receptionists.
 Please feel free to ask questions about the practice.
-One of our Nurses or Medical Assistants will then escort you and your child into an examination room where she or he will ask the reason your child is visiting the doctor that day.
+One of our clinical staff member will then escort you and your child into an examination room where she or he will ask the reason your child is visiting the doctor that day.